-The Company is exposed to market price risk with regard to its investment in the associates, which own equity interests in a number of quoted and unquoted companies which are stated at fair value.
-Luceco plc was quoted on the Main Market of the London Stock Exchange at 31 January 2022.
-EPIC Acquisition Corp's shares was quoted on the Euronext Amsterdam Stock Exchange at 31 January 2022.

-If Luceco plc's share price had been 5.0 per cent. higher than actual close of market on 31 January 2022, EPE Special Opportunities Limited's NAV / share would have been 2.97 per cent. higher than reported.
-If Luceco's share price had been 5.0 per cent. lower than actual close of market on 31 January 2022, EPE Special Opportunities Limited's NAV / share would have been 2.97 per cent. lower than reported.
-These movements would have had a corresponding effect on the profit for the year
+The Company is exposed to market price risk with regard to its investment in the partnerships, which own equity interests in a number of quoted and unquoted companies which are stated at fair value.
+Luceco plc was quoted on the Main Market of the London Stock Exchange at 31 January 2021.
+If Luceco plc's share price had been 5.0 per cent. higher than actual close of market on 31 January 2021, EPE Special Opportunities Limited's NAV/share would have been 2.96 per cent. higher than reported.
+If Luceco's share price had been 5.0 per cent. lower than actual close of market on 31 January 2021, EPE Special Opportunities Limited's NAV/share would have been 2.96 per cent. lower than reported.
+Such movement would have had a corresponding effect on the profit for the year.